MicrosoftDocs/CortanaSkillsKit/docs/skills/mva42-visual-ux.md

 # Adding visual elements to Cortana skills

-If you are creating a Cortana skill for a device with a screen, such as a PC or mobile device, you you may want to use your skill's visual  interface to enhance the user's experience.
+If you are creating a Cortana skill for a device with a screen, such as a PC or mobile device, you may want to use your skill's visual  interface to enhance the user's experience.
 In [Adding audio to Cortana skills](./mva41-streaming-audio.md), you learned how to use Speech Synthesis Markup Language (SSML) to customize speech and embed short audio clips, and how to use an Audio card to stream audio.
 In this module you'll see how to extend your <!-- the **Mixtape** --> skill to add visual elements.

 As you consider your Cortana skill's visual interface, keep in mind the following guidelines: